 The 4th of October is World Animal Day!
 Aside from being a totally valid reason to stay home and cuddle your pets, what is World Animal Day and how do you celebrate it?
 The purpose of World Animal Day is to raise awareness and to provide effective protection for species worldwide.

-The day encourages animal welfare organisations, community groups, clubs, businesses and individuals to draw attention to animal issues and make them front page news – a vital catalyst for change.
+The day encourages animal welfare organisations, community groups, clubs, businesses, and individuals to draw attention to animal issues and make them front-page news – a vital catalyst for change.

 Throughout history, social movements like World Animal Day have always been a major vehicle for ordinary people’s participation, and key in fighting for social justice and reform.
 Around the world there have been many successful social movements that challenged injustice and promoted democracy, with ground-breaking laws being passed in response.

 The lives of animals are profoundly affected by the actions of individuals, businesses and nations.
 It’s therefore essential that, as sentient beings, their rightful status as recipients of social justice is established and translated into effective animal protection.
-There is no doubt that increased awareness of animal issues via the availability of accurate information, combined with better education for both adults and children, is helping to develop a compassionate culture which is slowly feeding into legal reform and social progress.
+There is no doubt that increased awareness of animal issues via the availability of accurate information, combined with better education for both adults and children, is helping to develop a compassionate culture that is slowly feeding into legal reform and social progress.

 Here are 5 simple ways to participate: